 As you can see, selling a car to an individual when you are still paying for the vehicle can be a complicated process, and that's putting it mildly.
 It is much, much easier to trade in a car that's still under a financing agreement to a dealer as opposed to selling it to a private party.
 When you trade your vehicle in, the dealership pays off the loan on your behalf, so you don't have to worry about that awkward period between selling the car and getting the title.
 The dealer also handles the paperwork, including the transfer of the car's title, so you don't have that hassle to deal with either.

 To trade in your still-financed car, you will need to bring a few things along with you on the day of your trade-in.
 Come prepared with your loan info, including your account number and the payoff amount.
-You'll also need the vehicle's registration, your driver's license, proof of insurance, and the keys and remote key fobs for the car, if any.
+To transfer ownership, you'll also need the vehicle's registration, your driver's license, proof of insurance, and the keys and remote key fobs for the car, if any.
+You should also know the odometer reading on the car.

 Be prepared for negotiations with whatever salesman you work with when doing a trade-in.
 Knowing what your car is worth is essential, since sales associates work on commission, and the more they can get out of the vehicles they sell, the more they make.
 Inversely, the less they give you for your trade-in, the more they make.
 There will likely be some back and forth on both accounts: the cost of your new car and the trade-in value that the dealership assigns to your old car.
 To get the best price for your trade-in, it is good practice to negotiate for the trade-in value and the cost of the vehicle you plan to buy separately.